My 100-year-old house had knob and tube wiring.

 A licensed electrician should do a full inspection.
 But he/she wouldn't be able to see what was in the walls.

-My home inspector told me my knob and tube was properly installed and most of it was safe.
+My home inspector told me my knob and tube were properly installed and most of it was safe.
 But, I needed to get a licensed electrician to do a thorough electrical inspection of all of it (some was in the ceiling and some in the walls!).
 In my mind it would be a partial inspection because they wouldn't be able to see everything.

-Original k&T systems were not made for modern demands of electrical systems.
+Original k&t systems were not made for modern demands of electrical systems.

 When I purchased my home, I was happy to note it didn't have fuses in the electrical panel.
 However, even though there were circuit breakers, it was felt that with modern use, the panel should be upgraded.

-When my system was installed in the early 1920's, things like washers, dryers, sound systems, computer systems didn't exist.
+When my system was installed in the early 1920's, things like washers, dryers, sound systems, and computer systems didn't exist.

 So many GFCI's!

 There were a number of ground fault circuit interrupter (GFCI) electrical receptacles in my house.
-Those are the outlets that can individually be tripped and have the little reset button on each outlet.
+Those are the outlets that can individually be tripped and have a little reset button on each outlet.
 The number of those in my home made me uncomfortable.
 Especially when some of them made buzzing sounds or did not reset.

 The electrical receptacles (outlets) in the bathrooms and kitchen were not grounded.